TITLE 38: FINANCIAL INSTITUTIONS

 4) Interest on investments when paid less frequently than once a year.

-e) Credit unions' charts of accounts must be kept in sufficient detail to allow accurate and full completion of all reports required by Section 9 of the Act [205 ILCS 305/9].
+e) All credit union charts of accounts must be kept in sufficient detail to allow accurate and full completion of all reports required by Section 9 of the Act.

-f) Pursuant to the authority granted the Director by Section 60(B) of the Act [205 ILCS 305/60] to decrease the reserve requirement set forth in Section 60(A) of the Act, a credit union is exempt from the reserve requirement of Section 60(A) provided:
+f) Pursuant to the authority granted to the Secretary by Section 60(B) of the Act to decrease the reserve requirement set forth in Section 60(A) of the Act, a credit union is exempt from the reserve requirement of Section 60(A) if:

 1) The credit union's net worth to asset ratio is 7% or greater; or